danwing/cidfi/draft-wing-cidfi.md

 "_cidfi-aware.cidfi.arpa." with the SVCB resource record type (64)
 {{I-D.ietf-dnsop-svcb-https}}.

-Alernatively, the client determines that a local network is CIDFI-capable if the client receives an explicit signal from the network, e.g., via a dedicated DHCP option or a 3GPP PCO (Protocol Configuration Option) Information Element.
+Alternatively, the client determines that a local network is CIDFI-capable if the client receives an explicit signal from the network, e.g., via a dedicated DHCP option or a 3GPP PCO (Protocol Configuration Option) Information Element.
 An example of explicit signal would be a DHCPv6 option or DHCPv4 sub-option that that is returned as